Triplethink/CurrenSee/docs/SOLUTION_DESCRIPTION.md

     - updated once per day via insert
     - the table is joinable with transactions ( e.g. something like `fact_payments`, `fact_orders`) and financial reports
     - exposed via some BI layer
-- Communication of this project is described in [Communication Document](docs/COMMUNICATION.md) file.
+- Communication of this project is described in `docs/COMMUNICATION.md` file.
 - the potential value of the final data to the organization:
     - Accurate Financial Reporting and Analysis
     - improvement for BI team